joshbegley/nyt-latest/README.md

 `With more companies adopting hybrid work, New York City’s economy, which relies on commuters and full office buildings, faces an uncertain future.`\
 https://nytimes.com/2022/04/11/nyregion/remote-work-hybrid-manhattan.html?searchResultPosition=6

-**Who Isn’t Trying to Get a Head?**\
+**The Bust Economy is Booming**\
-`Interest in busts has boomed as the art form, once accessible to a wealthy few, has become more democratic than ever.`\
+`Interest in busts has grown as the art form, once accessible to a wealthy few, has become more democratic than ever.`\
 https://nytimes.com/2022/04/11/style/art-busts.html?searchResultPosition=7

 **After Upheaval, MOCA Bets on Johanna Burton to Bring Stability**\